AlejandroFerrera/Sharetness/README.md

 For users manipulation (Login, Logout, Sessions) I used the default django user model with some modifications, and I create a superuser that can use the admin panel.

 ## Models
 For database I used SQLite default version in Django and I created different models to handles the database.
 (Rooms, Topics and messages).
-The relation was between this tables are implicity in django models.
+The relation in this tables are implicity in django models.

 ## Forms
 I used the form model almost all the time for the CRUD functions.